 High School Resume Template

 Below is a high school resume template.
 This template lists each section of a resume and provides examples of what to include in each section.
-Use this template when crafting your own resume; fill in each section with your personal information.
+Download this resume template and use it when crafting your own resume; fill in each section with your personal information.

 Bringing energy, enthusiasm, and problem-solving skills to any position